-A school's or district's performance will be reported in fall 2018-2019 in an online report card.
-The report for each school or district will show a dashboard graphics displaying the overall identification of one to five stars, federal designations (i.e., CSI and , TSI, or Other), and the performance on indicators-(from very low to very high)from which it is derived, and any achievement gaps within the school, district or state found to be practically and statistically
+A school's and district's performance were reported in fall 2019 and will continue to be reported in an online report card.
+The report for each school or district contains graphics displaying the overall identification of one to five stars, federal designations (i.e., CSI and ATSI), the performance on indicators (from very low to very high), and any achievement gaps within the school, district or state found to be practically and statistically significant.